dayton-outar/smpl/README.md

 SMPL is a small, but expressive toy programming language.
 Credits to Prof. Daniel Coore for the [specification](./SPECIFICATION.md).

+## To-Do

+- [ ] Complete updating and formatting documentation.
+Conform to Github standards
+- [ ] Find entry point of Logo Lexer and Parser
+- [ ] Build SMPL according to specs

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.